gideonfu55/feedback-app-prac/README.md

 ### `npm run dev`

-Runs the app in the development mode with a proxy server for BE test.
+Runs the app in the development mode with a mock JSON server for BE testing.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.